 Or perhaps you’re in an industry that requires all these modules and more.

 The good news is that some ERP systems are designed to be distributed on a modular basis.
-You simply pick the modules that you need for your business and run with that.
-From there, you can purchase and implement additional modules as and when deemed necessary.
+You simply pick the modules you need for your business and run with them.
+From there, you can purchase and implement additional modules when deemed necessary.

 Sage 300 ERP is one such example of a modular ERP setup.
 With Sage 300, you can choose and purchase only the modules necessary for your business requirements e.g. core financial modules.